saleor/saleor-docs/docs/dashboard-configuration.md

 #### Shipping

-If you have physical products to send to customers, you need to check the [[Is this product shippable?]] checkbox.
+If you have physical products to send to customers, you need to check the [[Is&nbsp;this&nbsp;product&nbsp;shippable?]] checkbox.
 An additional section will then appear to note the weight of the products, which is essential for calculating shipping costs.

 #### Taxes